jagguli/hacknights-sydney/README.md

 hacknights-sydney
 =================

-hacknights in Sydney, nights spent a hacking
+Sypy hacknights in Sydney, nights spent a hacking and beer-ing